justindstein/git-status-stripper/README.md

 # git-status-stripper
-A simple bash script to cleanup your git status to maximize copy/paste
+A simple bash script to cleanup your git status to minimize copy/paste.

+cp gstrip ~/bin/gstrip